hpl002/Masters_Public/readme.md

  Real world process models and logs are of course far more complex than the given example.
 There exists a number of algorithms that can help with solving these classification problems.
 The algorithms used in this paper was based on decision trees, more specifically the *C4.5 algorithm.*

 3. **Performance analysis**
-   Gather information about the execution times, waiting times, probability distribution, and case generation schemes.
+   Gather informationa bout the performance perspective,i.e the execution times, waiting times, probability distribution, and case generation schemes.
 The execution time is the timespan from activity start to end.
 Waiting time it the timespan from the end of some activity A1 that preceeds the start of A2.
 In effect the timespan between the end and start of two activities in a queue.
 The probability distribution indicates how likely it is that an arch or path is traversed.
 This is not to be confused with the classification rules discussed in the previous section.
 While both focus on decision points and their preceding activities, they differ in that the classification rule is what determines what path the case will traverse, while the probability is simply a handy statistic showing how likely it is that the path is traversed given all traversals in the log going through that decision point.
 The case generation scheme determines the process arrival interval, so how many cases arrive at the process every time unit.
 Gathering these statistics is pretty trivial.
 Some information can be gathered by simply looking at the process log, while other information such as execution time, waiting time, and probabilities can be gathered by replaying the process log on the discovered process model.
 The gather data is then used to enhance the process model.

-   During replay we can also gather statistical values such as minimum, maximum, mean, variance, etc, for each of the aforementoned metrics. *While we do not know the underlying distribution for the obtained execution and waiting times, we assume that these follow a normal distribution.* Likewise, we do not know the distribution of the case generation scheme and assume a negative exponential distribution for the interarrival process or *Poisson arrival process.*
+   During replay we can also gather statistical values such as minimum, maximum, mean, variance, etc, for each of the aforementoned metrics. *While we do not know the underlying distribution for the obtained execution and waiting times, we assume that these follow a normal distribution.* Likewise, we do not know the distribution of the case generation scheme and assume a negative exponential distribution for the interarrival process or *Poisson arrival process.* To specify the execution and waiting times in terms of a normal distribution, we need to calculate their mean and variance values for each activity.